mikeizbicki/cmc-csci143/week_01/README.md

         1. (Almost) every device on the internet has a unique IPv4 address.
 IPv4 uses 32bit addresses (looks like 134.173.191.241), which supports up to 4 billion unique addresses.
         1. The internet is slowly moving to the IPv6 standard.
 IPv6 uses 64bit addresses (looks like `fe80::3efd:feff:fedd:feec`).
         1. The IPv4 address `127.0.0.1` is called a "loopback" address because it always refers to the computer you are working on.
-    1. We often work with hostnames instead of IP addresses
-        1. Hostnames can be defined locally in the file `/etc/hosts`
-            1. My hosts file is set to https://github.com/StevenBlack/hosts/blob/master/data/StevenBlack/hosts to block requests to ad/malware servers.
-               (This blocks more requests than just an adblock extension for your browser.)
-        1. Hostnames can be defined globally using DNS servers
-        1. The hostname `localhost` always resolves to the IPv4 address `127.0.0.1`.
     1. TCP port numbers
         1. ports are numbers between 1 and 2^16-1 (65535)
         1. different services listen on different ports